Seattle is ‘a notable exception’ for stalled home prices

 Now, it’s an exception for home prices that are standing still.

-The metro area’s median home price in April was unchanged from 12 months earlier — the only one of 20 markets where prices did not rise, according to the latest S & P CoreLogic Case-Shiller data.
+The metro area’s median home price in April was unchanged from 12 months earlier — the only one of 20 markets where prices did not rise over that period, according to the latest S&P CoreLogic Case-Shiller data.

 While the cooling of torrid home-price increases is a nationwide phenomenon, the shift in Seattle is different.